Sustainability Direction Performance Indicators (SDPIs)

 Product Quality Assurance

-Culture of Quality awareness material shared through various internal communications channelsDelivered messages by top and senior management including CEO, about the importance of quality.
+Culture of Quality awareness material shared through various internal communications channelsDelivered messages by top and senior management including CEO, about the importance of quality

-Completed Culture of Quality scorecard for commercial manufacturing facilitiesCompleted Culture of Quality scorecard assessment for commercial manufacturing facilities (Takaoka, Toyama, Takahagi, Yaizu, Dublin, Kerry, Shenyang)
+Completed Culture of Quality scorecard for commercial manufacturing facilitiesCompleted Culture of Quality scorecard assessment for commercial manufacturing facilities (Takaoka, Toyama, Takahagi, Yaizu, Dublin, Kerry, Shenyang) and identified target challenges to focus on for FY24

 *14 Lean Six Sigma: Lean Six Sigma Program is a pillar of the Culture of Quality Program and a leadership approach to maximize efficiency, create whitespace(resources needed to explore new ideas) and reduce cost within Astellas